doyasu24/UnityNamesCodeGenerator/README.md

 # UnityNamesCodeGenerator
-NamesCodeGenerator for Unity generates type safe value objects and static classes from Tag, Layer, etc.
+NamesCodeGenerator for Unity generates type safe value objects and static classes from Tag, Layer, SortingLayer, and Scene.

 # How to use